 Please also check out my quiet keyboards guide as well.

-There are six key features you need to take into consideration when selecting a mechanical keyboard.
+There are six key features you need to take into consideration when selecting the best quiet mechanical keyboards.
 These features can either enhance or detract from your performance with your mechanical keyboard.
 The six features you need to consider are the keyboard’s lifespan, size, layout, noise, durability, and design.

 The lifespan of a keyboard refers to how long its keys last.
 Most standard common membrane keyboards have an average lifespan of about 5 million keystrokes.
 Mechanical keyboards, however, can range in lifespan from 30 million keystrokes up to over 100 million keystrokes.